National Transformation Fund

 Visa Free Travel

 Unique selling points for Grenada include visa free travel to China.
-Grenada is currently the only country in the world with an active citizenship program and an E-2 treaty with the United States.
+Grenada is also one of a few countries in the world with an active citizenship program and an E-2 treaty with the United States.
 That’s prompting a growing number of investors, many from China, to use Grenada as a bonafide route to live in the U.S. and an alternative to the EB-5 program.

 Grenada offers a full citizenship option but no equivalent program for investors seeking residency without full citizenship.
 It’s possible to acquire permanent residency in Grenada through other means, such as by converting an existing employment visa, but for investors, full citizenship is the easiest and most attractive option.